dotnet/arcade/Auto-Retry Failures/Overview-Requirements.md

 1. Add a new icon to show that the test passed on a retry / test failed despite reruns.
 TBD what icon needs to be used.
 1. Show multiple entries of logs for retried workitems.
 1. "Show Failures Only" checkbox should display the retried tests as well.
+1. Show number of retries, we are already displaying number of failures and skips

 ### Nice to Have
 1. Separate Checkbox - Show retried workitems (TBD the name) should display only the retried work items